danbev/learning-iot/README.md

 FC = 3 - (3 + O)
 FC = 0
 ```
+Ai has 13 protons and 3 electrons, and three of those electons are in its
+valance shell.
+So even though there is a hole it does not cause an imbalance
+at this point.

+But if/when a free electron from from one side moves over to the other side
+things change.
+When the free electron from moves from the P atom to the Ai atom
+the P atom is now imbalanced, it now has one more proton than it has electrons
+and is now positively charged.
+A similar thing happens on the Ai side where the
+hole is filled with the electron.
+The Ai atom now has one more electron than it
+has protons and is therefor negatively charged.

 Now, after the move of the free electron to the hole we have the following
 formal charge for P:
 ```